janwilmake/xymake/README.md

 Login at https://xymake.com to Free Your X Data and use it with any LLM, MCP, or API.

+Goals:

+- provide an easy way to interact with X context programatically (using APIs and MCP) in different formats
+- provide an easy way for devs to build with X actions such as posting

+Out of scope:

+- Build products on top of this (AI personas, SEO tools, Content repurposing, data intelligence, etc)

+Unanswered Questions:

+- how do people think about their data? owning it privatly is one step, is making it fully public desired or do we need more control?
+- is the onboarding flow clear? is choosing the use-case helping or does it only confuse people?

 # CHANGELOG

 ## Half an hour turned into 10 hours - I made this POC in a day!
 (2025-03-24)